 What makes you laugh the most?

-What have you enjoyed so far, being part of the Girl Guardians programme?
+What have you enjoyed about being part of the Girl Guardians program so far?

 I have loved getting to know the girls and I can’t wait to get to know them even more.
 They are all unique and creative and have their own way of looking at a problem.
 I have also appreciated the chance to learn more about how PC applies positive psychology in a practical way with the students.

-Thanks to Ellie for volunteering her time for the Girl Guardians mentoring programme this term.
+Thank you, Ellie, for volunteering your time for the Girl Guardians Mentor Program.